20 Mar 2020 Physical Distancing, Not Social Distancing

 Europe has now become the epicenter of the virus where Italy’s death toll has surpassed that of China’s.
 Meanwhile, as of yesterday, China, if they can be believed, reported no new domestic coronavirus infections in Wuhan for the first time since the outbreak surfaced.
 Frederick W. Smith, CEO of FedEx, interviewed on Fox News, said that “90% of the big manufacturing companies in China are ‘back to work,’ smaller manufacturers see probably 60-65%,” implying that large backlogs will begin working down.

-Declaring himself a ‘wartime president,’ President Trump can now evoke increased executive powers to move quickly to address this two-front war; virus and economy.
+As president Trump declared himself a ‘wartime president,’ to evoke increased executive powers to move quickly he faces a war on two fronts; that of the the virus and of the economy.
 His task force and the CDC are getting help from governors, state and local officials and hospitals on the virus front.
 What seemed to work well in China and other Asian countries to contain the spread of the virus was a rapid mandated physical separation of people.
 Here in the US, we have been gradually doing the same.
 What started as ‘social distancing’ in every-day life is quickly evolving to more stringent measures.
 California’s governor Gavin Newsom is the first to require that all 40 million residents of his state must stay home to fight the spread.

 As board member of NeighborHealth Center, a local primary healthcare clinic focused on those who cannot afford healthcare, I’ve learned from CEO Sue Ellen Thompson that testing is available through our affiliate the UNC health system for any patient meeting the required symptoms.
 Patients are screened via phone, their information is entered into Epic (our electronic medical records system), and UNC takes them from there.
-Sue Ellen says the system is working well.
+I’m told by Sue Ellen that the system is working well.

 Congress is moving quickly to mitigate the damage to small businesses and their employees.
 But, Washington is not capable or responsible for solving all of our problems.
 Despite these unprecedented threats to our social fabric, we see people ‘coming together’ in creative new ways to help and encourage.